pingcap/docs/sql-statements/sql-statement-change-column.md

 ## MySQL compatibility

 * Making multiple changes in a single `ALTER TABLE` statement is not currently supported.
-* Changes of data type on primary key columns are not supported.
+* Changes of data types on primary key columns are not supported.
 * Changes of column types on partitioned tables are not supported.
 * Changes of column types on the generated columns are not supported.
-* Changes of some data types (for example, some TIME types, Bit, Set, Enum, JSON, etc.) are not supported due to some compatibility issues of TIDB cast function with MySQL's behavior.
+* Changes of some data types (for example, some TIME types, Bit, Set, Enum, JSON) are not supported due to some compatibility issues of the `cast` function's behavior between TiDB and MySQL.

 ## See also